 It said, ‘If you think the cost of hiring experts is expensive, wait until you have hired amateurs.’

-Never has this been so true than in the marketing automation and marketing cloud space.
+Never has this been so true than in the marketing technology space.
 There is so much snake oil out there, you could be making career damaging decisions if you pick the wrong partner.

-So here are three questions you should ask of your marketing automation consultants before you employ them:
+So here are three questions you should ask of your martech consultants before you use them:

-Furthermore, you are hiring a person to deliver at the tactical level and typically as a sole operator they will be individualist, not seeing the bigger picture that marketing automation is a great vehicle for digital and marketing transformation.
-Your investment in the platform is big, so you need bigger picture consulting and change management too.
+Furthermore, you are hiring a person to deliver at the tactical level and typically as a sole operator they will be individualist, not seeing the bigger picture that marketing technology is a great vehicle for digital and marketing transformation.
+Your investment in the platform is big, so you need bigger picture thinking and change management too.

-It amazes me the number of marketing automation and marketing cloud consultants or consultancies that are selling their capabilities and knowledge (quite convincingly too), yet they fail to use the technology themselves.
-Indeed, we have a competitor in this space who seem on the face of it knowledgeable with all the content they produce, yet they don’t even use a CRM or marketing automation platform themselves.
+It amazes me the number of marketing technology consultancies and agencies that are selling their capabilities and knowledge (quite convincingly too), yet they fail to use the technology themselves.
+Indeed, we have a competitor in this space who seem on the face of it knowledgeable with all the content they produce, yet they don’t even use a CRM or Marketing Automation platform themselves.
 Imagine if this came out in an executive session or when things do go wrong?
 Imagine how foolish and exposed you would feel?
 Would you have your car serviced car by someone who can’t actually drive?
 It appears many marketers are doing just that.

 Martech is a fabulous space; there are many good consulting companies, there are many more enthusiastic amateurs and sadly there are a few charlatans too.
 Don’t be caught out.
 Just by asking these three simple questions of your martech consulting partner, you will de-risk the project for yourself.